GenesisEducationKyiv/software-engineering-school-5-0-velosypedno/docs/sdd/document.md

 ![img.png](./high-level-architecture-diagram.png)

-**The system is composed of three main internal services and one external dependency:**
+**The system is composed of three internal services and two external dependencies:**

-- `User` interacts with the system via an exposed API and receives periodic weather updates via email.
+- `User` interacts with the system via the public API to manage subscriptions and receives weather updates by email.

-- `API service` handles all user interactions and communicates with an external weather API to fetch live weather data.

-- `Cron service` is responsible for periodically sending weather updates to subscribed users.

-- `DB` is the central storage unit for user data, subscription configurations, and possibly historical logs.
+- `API service` handles subscription creation, confirmation, and unsubscription.
+It stores data in the database, validates city names via the Weather API, and sends confirmation links through the SMTP server.

+- `Cron service` runs continuously and periodically executes scheduled tasks.
+It loads active subscriptions from the database, fetches weather data from the Weather API, and sends weather updates to users via the SMTP server.

+- `DB` stores subscription data: email, city, delivery frequency (daily/hourly), activation status, and token.

-- `External Weather API` provides up-to-date weather information, which the system uses to compose notifications.
+- `External Weather API` provides current weather data used for city validation and notifications.

+- `External SMTP server` delivers confirmation and weather update emails to users.

 ## 4. DB schema